cityairllc/cityair_python_api/README.rst

 Getting data directly from devices
 ******************************************
 Using this API you get raw data directly from measuring devices.
-This API is rather slow dealing with big datasets, so be prepeared :)
+This API is rather slow dealing with large datasets, so be prepeared :)

 The main steps are the same as with stations API: ::